PMdevelopltu/mathexercises/README.md

 What's new:

--Statistics (works perfectly);
+- Statistics (works perfectly);

--Some bug fix.
+- Some bug fix.

 Known bugs:

--Timer does not work, fix in future releases.
+- Timer does not work, fix in future releases.

 Update 7/24/2021